ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **B. Validate OTP provided by an Individual so that the individual can be authenticated based on OTP**

 1. The authentication service request should have a defined set of parameters.
 Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
-1. The system validates if the transaction id matches with transaction id value of OTP Generate Request
+1. Upon receiving an authentication request with required parameters a the system validates if the transaction id matches with transaction id value of OTP Generation Request
 2. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-3. Validates if the OTP in the i/p parameter is same as the OTP triggered for the individual to the registered phone number and/or e-mail
+3. Validates if the OTP in the input parameter is same as the OTP triggered for the individual to the registered phone number and/or e-mail
 4. The system validates the validity of the OTP
 5. Constructs the authentication response based on validation results
-6. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
-8. The system proceeds to send “Notification SMS” and Notification E-mail.
+6. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).

 Please refer to the [**OTP Authentication API**](ID-Authentication-APIs#otp-request-service-public) for more details.